Argentine meat sales strike to end Wednesday, but could resume to include grains - farm groups

 The government needs grains export dollars to replenish central bank reserves strained by a long recession, which has been exacerbated by the coronavirus pandemic.

-(Reporting by Maximilian Heath; writing by Hugh Bronstein; editing by Jonathan Oatis)
+(Reporting by Maximilian Heath; writing by Hugh Bronstein; editing by Jonathan Oatis and Marguerita Choy)

 ((hugh.bronstein@thomsonreuters.com; 5411 4318 0655; Reuters Messaging: hugh.bronstein.thomsonreuters.com@reuters.net))